-Keep reading to learn what DPO is, why it is important for pregnancy testing, and how long you really need to wait.
+Keep reading to learn what DPO is, how to calculate it, why it is important for pregnancy testing, and how long you really need to wait.

 If you’ve spent any time in pregnancy forums, you’ve probably come across some posts that seem like they were written in code!
 There’s a wide world of fertility, pregnancy, and baby language that you may need to know to understand what the posters are saying.